dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       If weather particles like rain and snow are not visible in your scene, regardless of the weather state, here are some things to check:

       - The particle may be blocked by a source of invisible collision in your level, like a volume which has collision configured to block the channel used by weather particles.
-You can check to see if the particles are being blocked somehow by turning off "Particle Collision Enabled" in Shared Particle Settings on UDW.
+You can check to see if the particles are being blocked somehow by setting Particle Collision Mode to "No Collision" in Shared Particle Settings on UDW.

       - Make sure particle sprites aren't being hidden by your editor viewport's Show flags.
 In the Show dropdown there, select Use Defaults.